dibbyorocks/OS-PROJECT/README.md

 P4	4	1
 -------------------------------------

 Calculate the average turnaround time and average waiting time for each process.
-The input for number of processes and their arrival time, burst time should be given by the user.
+T